gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 100: May 26, Tuesday
+**Today's Progress**: Diving into more advanced concepts of Ruby which includes symbols, default arguments, option hashes & splat operator.

 ## Day 99: May 25, Monday
 **Today's Progress**: Learning more about the uniquely readable and expressive programming language side of Ruby, like classic and other enumerables, and best practices.